Mike Wallace (racing driver): 2005–present

 Wallace began driving for MMM full-time in 2005.
-Despite an eighth-place finish at the Pepsi 400, Wallace was released towards the end of the season by MMM.
-He returned to the Truck Series briefly for Darrell Waltrip Motorsports, finishing in the Top 9 twice.
+Despite an eighth place finish at the Pepsi 400, Wallace was released towards the end of the season by MMM.
+He returned to the Truck Series briefly for Darrell Waltrip Motorsports, finishing in the top-nine twice.
 He drove for a variety of different teams in the Busch Series, among them Akins Motorsports, Rusty Wallace, Inc. and Evernham Motorsports, with whom he finished second at his hometown track in Gateway.

-He began 2006 in the Truck Series running for HT Motorsports but was released after finishing thirty-first in each of his first two starts.
-Already signed on to run Phoenix's Cup car, Miccosukee Resorts Dodge signed Wallace to be their full-time driver for the remainder of 2006 to replace Jason Keller and had three Top 5 finishes.
-In 2007, Wallace piloted the No. 7 GEICO-sponsored Chevrolet for Phoenix Racing with teammate J. J. Yeley.
-Despite no Top 10 finishes, he ended the season 11th in points.
+He began 2006 in the Truck Series running for HT Motorsports but was released after finishing 31st in each of his first two starts.
+Already signed on to run Phoenix's Cup car, Miccosukee Resorts Dodge signed Wallace to be their full-time driver for the remainder of 2006 to replace Jason Keller and had three top-five finishes.
+In 2007, Wallace piloted the No. 7 GEICO Chevrolet for Phoenix Racing with teammate J. J. Yeley.
+Despite no top-ten finishes, he ended the season eleventh in points.

-Wallace finished fourth in the 2007 Daytona 500, his best finish in the event.
+Wallace finished 4th in the 2007 Daytona 500, his best finish in the event.

 In 2008, Wallace, GEICO, and his car number moved from Phoenix Racing to Germain Racing, where he drove a Toyota Camry.
-He had eight Top 10’s and finished a career best eight in points.
-After he did not renew his contract with Germain, Wallace attempted the 2009 Daytona 500 for Kevin Buckler but failed to make the race by just one position in his Gatorade Duel qualifying race.
+He had eight top-tens and finished a career-best eighth in points.
+After he had not renewed his contract with Germain, Wallace attempted the 2009 Daytona 500 for Kevin Buckler but failed to make the race by just one position in his Gatorade Duel qualifying race.
 In June 2009, Larry Gunselman tapped Wallace for a ride in his No. 64 Toyota to compete in Pocono just days after Todd Bodine left the team.
 On October 31, 2009, in the Mountain Dew 250, he raced the No. 48 for Fast Track Racing Enterprises in the Camping World Truck Series along with his daughter Chrissy Wallace.
 It was the first time that a father and daughter raced in the same race.
-Wallace finished 28th after an accident and Chrissy finished 13th.
+Wallace finished 28th after an accident and Chrissy finished thirteenth.
 He also signed on as a full-time driver of the No. 01 JD Motorsports in the Nationwide Series.